analogdevicesinc/ai8x-training/README.md

 The following picture shows an example of a `Conv2d` with 1×1 kernels, 5 input channels, 2 output channels and data size of 2×2.
 The inputs are shown on the left, and the outputs on the right, and the kernels are shown lined up with the associated inputs --- the number of kernel rows matches the number of input channels, and the number kernel columns matches the number of output channels.
 The lower half of the picture shows how the data is arranged in memory when HWC data is used for both input and output.

 ![Conv2Dk1x1](docs/Conv2Dk1x1.png)

-### Limitations of AI84 Networks

-The AI84 hardware does not support arbitrary network parameters.
-Specifically,
-* Dilation, groups, element-wise addition, and batch normalization are not supported.
-* `Conv2d`:
-  * Input data must be square (i.e., rows == columns).
-  * Kernel sizes must be 3×3.
-  * Padding can be 0, 1, or 2.
-  * Stride is fixed to 1.
-Pooling, including 1×1, can be used to achieve a stride other than 1.
-* `Conv1d`:
-  * Input data lengths must be a multiple of 3.
-  * Kernel size must be 9.
-  * Padding can be 0, 3, or 6.
-  * Stride is fixed to 3.
-* The only supported activation function is `ReLU`.
-* Pooling:
-  * Pooling is only supported for `Conv2d`.
-  * Pooling is always combined with a convolution.
-Both max pooling and average pooling are available.
-  * Pooling does not support padding.
-  * Pooling strides can be 1, 2, or 4.
-  * On AI84, three pooling sizes are supported:
-    - 2×2 with stride 1
-    - 2×2 with stride 2
-    - and, for the last layer, 4×4 stride 4 using a custom unload function.
-  * Pooling must cleanly divide the input data width and height.
-For example, a 2×2 pool on 17×17 data is not supported.
-  * Average pooling does not support more than 2048 bits in the accumulator.
-This translates to a 4×4 pooling window if activation was used on the prior layer, 3×3 otherwise.
-Additionally, average pooling is currently implemented as a `floor()` operation.
-Since there is also a quantization step at the output of the average pooling, it may not perform as intended (for example, a 2×2 `AvgPool2d` of `[[0, 0], [0, 3]]` will return `0`).
-  * Pooling window sizes must be even numbers, and have equal H and W dimensions.
-* The number of input or output channels must not exceed 64.
-* The number of layers must not exceed 32 (where pooling does not add to the count when preceding a convolution).
-* The maximum dimension (number of rows or columns) for input or output data is 256.
-* Overall weight storage is limited to 64*128 3×3 kernels.
-However, weights must be arranged in a certain order, see above.
-* The hardware supports 1D and 2D convolution layers.
-For convenience, a single final fully connected layer with 8-bit inputs/weights/bias, and 16-bit output is supported in software, as well as a software `Softmax` operator.
-* Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels. _Output concatenation is not yet supported in the `ai8x.py` primitives._
-* It is recommended to not use bias on the AI84 convolutions when using post-training quantization as described in this document.
-The reason is that the bias is not shifted by the same amount as the weights.
-This could be mitigated using a more involved training procedure, but since bias values do not significantly improve performance in the example networks, and since this will be corrected for AI85, the recommendation is to not use bias values for now.

-With the exception of weight storage, and bias use, most of these limitations will be flagged when using the network primitives from `ai8x.py`, see [Model Training and Quantization](#AI84-Model-Training-and-Quantization).

 ### Limitations of AI85 Networks